 K+S is admitted to the DAX index (in September).

 fertiva and parts of COMPO's commercial business are merged on 1 July to create a new company – K+S Nitrogen GmbH, Mannheim.

-K+S acquires the North American salt producer Morton Salt and becomes the world's leading salt producer.
+K+S acquires the North American salt producer Morton Salt.

-Take over of the Canadian company Potash One and start of the construction of a new potash plant in Saskatchewan, which should supply the first products starting from 2015.
+Take over of the Canadian company Potash One and start of the construction of a new potash plant in Saskatchewan.

 Announcement of the sale of COMPO to the European private equity investor Triton in June.

 2006: The open-cast mine of the Chilean salt production subsidiary SPL in the Tarapaca Desert.

 2008: To mark K+S' admission to the DAX index, a large, eye-catching banner was hung on the front of the K+S building in Kassel.